Let’s talk about that holy grail of beauty: amazingly clear skin.

 Also, you’ll want to launder it frequently.
 Breakout-causing bacteria (and mold) can easily grow in a damp washcloth.

-6. If you wash your face with cleanser, do this: Put the cleanser on your hands first and make it foam to activate the ingredients before putting your cleanser on your face.
+6. A great way to boost your clear skin regimen is to wash your face with a cleanser, but remember to do this: Put the cleanser on your hands first and make it foam to activate the ingredients before putting your cleanser on your face.

 7. When you use a facial cleanser, wash for at least 30 seconds to get all the oils and dirt off your skin.